• Skip to primary navigation

 Jeremy Kolansky

-Dr. Jeremy Kolansky is a Research Assistant Professor in the Mechanical Engineering Department at Texas A&M University.
-His research is predominantly in the intersection of laser weapon systems and mechanical vibration.
+Dr. Jeremy Kolansky was a Research Assistant Professor in the Mechanical Engineering Department at Texas A&M University.
+His research was predominantly in the intersection of laser weapon systems and mechanical vibration.
 He has a background in quantum cryptography, ground vehicle dynamics, parameter estimation and system identification, signal processing, mechanical vibration, smart materials, radar systems, tracking algorithms and electronic warfare.

 Sa’ed Alajlouni